microsoft/code-with-engineering-playbook/Engineering/SourceControlDetails.md

 Are there side effects or other unintuitive consequences of this change?
 Here's the place to explain them.

-VSTS understands Markdown, so you can use that sparingly throughout.
+Azure DevOps understands Markdown, so you can use that sparingly throughout.

 Further paragraphs come after blank lines.

  - Bullet points are okay, too
- - Typically a hyphen or asterisk is used for the bullet, preceded by a single space (no blank lines between them on VSTS)
+ - Typically a hyphen or asterisk is used for the bullet, preceded by a single space (no blank lines between them on Azure DevOps)

 Put issue references to them at the bottom, like this: